SufficientlySecure/calendar-import-export/README.md

 ## Build with Gradle

 1. Run the Gradle wrapper (shell commands ``./gradlew build``, ``./gradlew clean`` etc)
-2. Run ``./gradlew --help`` for help and ``./gradlew tasks`` for a list of available build tasks.
+2. Run ``./gradlew --help`` for help and ``./gradlew tasks`` for a list of available build tasks
-3. If needed, edit "ICSImportExport/build.gradle" to change the "compileSdkVersion" and/or "buildToolsVersion" numbers to match what you installed using the SDK Manager.
+3. If needed, edit "ICSImportExport/build.gradle" to change the "compileSdkVersion" and/or "buildToolsVersion" numbers to match what you installed using the SDK Manager
 4. If needed, edit "ICSImportExport/build.gradle" to change the "com.android.support:support-v4"
-   version number to match the version of "Android Support Library" you installed using the SDK Manager.
+   version number to match the version of "Android Support Library" you installed using the SDK Manager

 ## Build with Android Studio